-Plus it’s oil-free, nut-free, dairy-free, and allergy-friendly.
+- It's oil-free, nut-free, dairy-free, and allergy-friendly.

-And I love the California twist on a traditional Mediterranean dish.
+- It's a California twist on a traditional Mediterranean dish.

 - Fresh garlic

 - Fresh basil leaves

 - Lemon juice